 Many see an allusion in Jesus statement to Deut 15:11, "there

 will never cease to be poor in the land.
 Therefore I command you, 'You

 shall open wide your hand to your brother, to the needy and to the poor,

 He is not playing down the importance of taking care of the poor, but bringing attention to His impending death, and letting the people know that their first commitment must be to Him.

 Verse 9-11: "When the large crowd of the Jews learned that Jesus was there, they came, not only on account of him but also to see Lazarus, whom he had raised from the dead.
 "So the chief priests made plans to put Lazarus to death as well, 11because on account of him many of the Jews were going away and believing in Jesus."

-By now the people had all heard of how Jesus had raised Lazarus from the dead, and when they learned that He was there, came to see both Jesus and Lazarus for themselves.
+By now the people had all heard that Jesus had raised Lazarus from the dead, and, when they learned He was there, came to see both Jesus and Lazarus.
 Many saw the proof and believed in Jesus.

-At any rate, the Jews put out what is considered to be a contract on Lazarus, which is further irony
+So the Jews put out what, in our day, is considered to be a contract, on Lazarus.

-Wouldn't we say, they were over the edge here?
-Hadn't they lost all sense of spiritual guidance, truth and rationality?
+Wouldn't you agree, that they had lost all sense of Spiritual guidance, truth and rationality?

-This study takes a rather large step into the very last days of Jesus' life.
-It contains some of the richest passages and morsels of God's Word of any in the entire bible.
+Our study is entering the last days of Jesus' life.
+John's Gospel will soon illuminate some of the richest passages and morsels of God's Word anywhere in Scripture.